View the Spanish (Español) version of this page here.

 Trainings

 APH, in collaboration with Workforce Solutions Capital Area, hosts trainings quarterly for child care directors and staff, on a variety of health topics.
-Upcoming trainings will be posted here.
+Currently, no trainings are scheduled.

 The following are other websites where providers can find child care trainings.